University of Colorado at Boulder University of Colorado CU Home Search A to Z Index Map

 INSTRUMENT_UNCERTAINTY (W/m2/nm) is a pre-launch measure of instrument spectral irradiance uncertainty with contributions from component, and unit-level, instrument laboratory characterizations, and calibrations with the final end-to-end full spectrum validation of the measured irradiances against a NIST-traceable cryogenic radiometer performed in LASP’s Spectral Radiometer Facility.
 Reported uncertainties represent an upper limit to the irradiance accuracy for each wavelength.

 MEASUREMENT_PRECISION (W/m2/nm) is a wavelength-dependent measure of the on-orbit variance in the scan-to-scan repeatability of the observed spectral irradiances during solar minimum.
-MEASUREMENT_PRECISION is wavelength dependent, but not time dependent.
+With the change to reporting the SEM instead of the average, MEASUREMENT_PRECISION is time and wavelength-dependent in TSIS-1SIM L3 data releases starting with V12.

 ADDITIONAL_UNCERTAINTY (W/m2/nm) is a composite irradiance uncertainty pertaining to anomalous periods and the associated corrections in the data record, indicated by the QUALITY data column.
 This uncertainty is applied to data where, due to atypical circumstances, the data have a higher uncertainty than nominal measurements.